dmdque/crypto-tldr/README.md

 ### Tether
 Digital currency that's supposedly collaterized 1:1 with USD and audited on a regular basis.
 There are doubts that this claim is true

+### VEN
+A coin to enhance businesses' supply chains.
+Helps to stop counterfeit products.

 ### Verge
 Privacy coin with IP obsfucation built-in.